 I have good news for you if you have been looking for information on how to make oatmeal on the stove.
 I made a video for you!
+And this version is so creamy and delicious!
 In the video, I step through the basic ingredients, cooking tips, and share a simple topping idea (also noted in the below basic stovetop oatmeal recipe at the end of this post).

 Oh, and the recipe is written to make stovetop oatmeal for one.
 But you can easily multiple the amounts to serve more!

-*Video* How to Make Stovetop Oatmeal
+How to Make Creamy Stovetop Oatmeal (Video)

 If the above video player doesn’t work, click here to view my how to make oatmeal on the stove video.